 Haley is a member of the Georgia Economic Developers Association, the Gwinnett Young Professionals Leadership Council and currently serves as the Secretary for the Sugar Hill Historic Preservation Society.
 She is also a 2015 graduate of the Leadership Gwinnett program, Glance Gwinnett and a member of the Gwinnett Young Professional Leadership Institute inaugural class of 2016.

 Haley holds a Bachelor of Arts in Mass Communication with a dual concentration in Public Relations and Advertising from Georgia College & State University.
-She currently resides in Sugar Hill, Georgia with her husband, Neil.
+She currently resides in Buford, Georgia with her husband, Neil.